TimothyPolizzi/CMPT435/README.md

 # CMPT435
-My Git Repo for the Algorithms CMPT435 with Allen.
+My Git Repo for the Algorithms CMPT435 with Alan.